Wynntils/Wynntils-Legacy/README.md

 Pull Request
 ========

 All pull requests are welcome.
-We'll analyse it and if we determine it should a part of the code, we'll implement it.
+We'll analyse it and if we determine it should a part of the mod, we'll implement it.

 We welcome all forms of assistance. =)